-According to the tax law, the records shall be maintained for the taxpayers for a period of ten years.
-The income tax return should be filed by individuals until the end of June whereas corporate entities are required to file the yearly tax return, as a rule, by the end of May, in both cases respecting to the tax period of the previous year.
+According to the tax law, the records must be maintained by the taxpayers for a period of ten years.
+Personal income tax returns should be filed by individuals until the end of June, whereas Corporate Income Tax Returns are due before the end of May each year (or by the end of the fifth month of the relevant taxable period, in cases where the taxable year does not correspond to the calendar year).
+Both tax returns are submitted by reference to the preceding taxable period which, in principle, corresponds to the calendar year.